axiand/origami-docs/Getting Started/Intro.md

 This documentation will assume you are using Node.js + NPM, but we'll try to keep things tool-agnostic.

 ## 3. Install Origami
-Open up your terminal of choice in the folder you just created, and install the `[--todo-publish-package--]` package.
+Open up your terminal of choice in the folder you just created, and install the `@axiand/origami` package.

 For a typical Node + NPM setup, this would be:
 ```
-npm i [--todo-publish-package--]
+npm i @axiand/origami@latest --registry="https://npm.pkg.github.com"
 ```
 Wait for the package to install (shouldn't take too long), then continue following along!